 Your production cost is pretty much your content and creative and your distribution cost is pretty much the cost of digital advertising.
 Your attribution should be directly factored in your ROI equation as well as you can’t attribute the revenue generated from conversion to one single ad or piece of content.

 The far majority of B2B customer journeys are multi-touch.
 How do you measure and attribute the different touchpoints and channels to find out what is working and what is not?

 The concept of paid credit is quite important, especially in the B2B marketing world.
 Paid credit refers to counting every single interaction the user had with a specific channel.
 This is different from assisted conversions which don’t factor in the unique number of interactions.
 A customer who visited 2 times through Google search ads and 4 times through display, with a total of 6 touches will be given 67% paid credit for display ads.
 Extrapolating this on a campaign and channel level, your decision making can be dramatically changed as to where and how much to invest.

 Case Study: Capterra’s road to 1 Million visits

-Capterra has gone through a 5 years journey of fine-tuning their strategy to get it right and essentially get 1 million visits a month.
-You can check out the details of how they did it on this article.
+Capterra has gone through a 5 years journey of fine-tuning its strategy to get it right and essentially get 1 million visits a month.
+You can check out the details of how they did it on Capterra’s blog (blog.capterra.com).
 One of the main factors they attribute to their success was to have a written content strategy that covered the following:

 - Goals and how to measure them